Hup language: Basic syntactic word order

+The verb-final construction of clauses in Hup, as seen above, is best characterized as AOV (agent, object, verb).

 Case and agreement

 Hup is nominative-accusative.
 All subjects are unmarked, while the object and other noun cases are suffixed.
 Which suffix is used can depend on number, animacy, type of noun, and grammatical function, as shown in the table below.
 Case marking extends also to the noun phrase and relative clause, and the suffixes attach to the final constituent of the phrase.